OrhanGaziBarak1/Number-Guess-Game/README.md

 # Number Guess Game

- The number guessing game coded with C language and it was my homework.
+- Number Guess Game coded with C.

-The game creates a random number which is numbers' are different and which is greater than 10^4 and smaller than 10^10.
+- The game creates a random number which is number's digits are different and which is greater than 10^4^ and at the same time smaller than 10^10^ .

-The player select number's digits amount, so game starts.
+- Player are able to select number's digits amount, so game starts.

-Then the player try to guess the number.
-The game returns to player about player's guesses.
+- Then the player try to guess the number.
+Then the game informs to player some informations.

-The game is able to say the number's figures' places are true or wrong, player's moves amount and also sorted form all guesses.
+  - The game is able to say the number's digits' true or wrong.
+  - If digits' would be true game will be inform about digits' places true or false.